 Everyone deserves environmental protection.
 Everyone deserves a safe and healthy place in which to work, live, play, and learn.
-Historically, certain groups—particularly low-income and minority communities—have not always been afforded fair and meaningful participation in the decision-making process.
+Historically, certain groups—particularly low-income and communities of color—have not always been afforded fair and meaningful participation in the decision-making process.

 CalRecycle’s Environmental Justice program works to ensure every Californian enjoys equitable protection from environmental harm, regardless of age, culture, ethnicity, gender, race, income, or location.
 Through authentic and consistent engagement, CalRecycle is better able to understand community needs, provide equitable access to resources, confront barriers to progress, and incorporate diverse perspectives into department programs and policies.